 Another magic family beach perfect for swimming and snorkeling.

 7. Little Beach, Two Peoples Bay Nature Reserve, near Albany

 Little Beach, 35 kilometres east of Albany is a beautiful white beach and one of the nicest beaches on the southwest coast.
 Turquoise water, white sand, and a giant stone against the sea make this beach a must-see in the region.

 We didn’t swim on this occasion but enjoyed a lovely beach walk and picnic at the far end, don’t forget your own supplies.

 One for the surfers in the family.
 Yallingup Beach has powerful surf and our morning ritual usually consisted of grabbing a coffee from the mobile coffee man at Yallingup point car park and watching the surfers ride the waves.

 Yallingup is also a favourite spot for snorkelers due to the sheltered swimming lagoon at the southern end of the beach, and there’s a great kid-friendly swimming area and a nice long stretch of beach heading north for a walk.

 Beneath the Bathurst Point Lighthouse on Rottnest Island lies Pinky Beach, another one of Rottos to die for beaches.

-An easy stroll from the main town at Thomson Bay, Pinkies sparkling blue water and white sand makes for a postcard perfect beach.
+An easy stroll from the main town at Thomson Bay, Pinkies sparkling blue water and white sand make for a postcard-perfect beach.
 Get here early and take a morning dip and you just might have this beach all to yourself!

 10. Cottesloe Beach, Perth